 Expect to Gain Specific Knowledge in Drafting and Design Programs

-- How mathematics play a role in drafting and design
+- How mathematics plays a role in drafting and design.

 Students also must grasp how to convert field notes and data from engineers, surveyors, plant operators, and architects into sketches and technical drawings.